In This Article:What Is Chamomile?

 One way chamomile reduces anxiety is by interacting with the central nervous system.
 Chamomile can bind to GABA (gamma-aminobutyric acid) receptors in the brain, which helps to increase its levels.
 GABA is an inhibitory neurotransmitter that calms the nervous system, reducing feelings of anxiety and stress.
 [3]

 Chamomile may also reduce anxiety by reducing inflammation in the body.
-Chronic inflammation goes hand in hand with several mental health conditions, including anxiety and depression.
+Chronic inflammation is associated with several mental health conditions, including anxiety and depression.
 Chamomile contains anti-inflammatory compounds that can help reduce inflammation in the body, thus reducing stress.

 Researchers even explored chamomile as an alternative treatment for depression, specifically oil aromatherapy.
 They found that it alleviates both physical and psychological discomfort in depressed patients.
 [4]